przemsiedl/Retro-R36S-XFCE/README.md

 3. Go into Options/Tools/
 4. Run install
 5. Run debian-gui to start newest debian with XFCE
 6. Remove files install.s, debian.sh and directory root.

+# More informations
+ - Now im working on the better way to mod console.
+ - In the future i will create tool to connect RDP into any machine based on rdesktop.